Skip To Main Content Skip To Footer

 Business Impact Scholarships are annual scholarships that support Etown students who have financial need.
 They enable the College to recruit and retain the best and brightest while providing greater access to the Etown experience.

 Businesses can create a Business Impact Scholarship with a commitment of at least $2,500 per year for a four-year pledge.
 Your company has the option to name the scholarship – either for the business or in honor/memory of someone.
-A Business Impact Scholarship can be designated to either the Family Business and Entrepreneurship Certificate or to an academic school of choice (e.g., School of Business, School of Fine Arts).
+A Business Impact Scholarship can be designated to either the Family Business and Entrepreneurship Certificate or to an academic school of choice (e.g., School of Business, School of Engineering and Computer Science).
 What sets these scholarships apart from other giving opportunities is the ability for your gift to go directly and immediately to a student – when you give $2,500, they receive $2,500.

 Through a Business Impact Scholarship, you can give to what matters most to you and let a student know that you believe in the work that they are doing.
 Please contact Cori Breault, Director of Relationship Management and Advancement Operations, to create your Business Impact Scholarship.